 In general, age, type of anesthesia, prior reaction to anesthesia, and pre-procedural behaviors can be used to predict the possibility of emergence agitation or an uncooperative state.
 Treatment options include prolonging GA, transitioning to an infusion of sedative medications, or giving a medication bolus at the time of emergence.
-Recent studies have suggested that $\alpha$ 2-adrenergic agonists, e.g., dexmedetomidine, are effective in reducing post-emergence agitation forms.
-These $\alpha$ 2-adrenergic agonists are effective opioid-sparing alternatives to bolusing narcotics or agents such as midazolam and are not associated with a significant risk of respiratory depression.
-Adequate pain control is also an important factor to consider in reducing postprocedure agitation, especially in young patients who may have difficulty verbalizing discomfort.
+Recent studies have suggested that α 2-adrenergic agonists, e.g., dexmedetomidine, are effective in reducing post-emergence agitation from a volatile anesthetic in both bolus and short infusion forms.
+These α 2-adrenergic agonists are effective opioid-sparing alternatives to bolusing narcotics or agents such as midazolam and are not associated with a significant risk of respiratory depression.
+Adequate pain control is also an important factor to consider in reducing post-procedure agitation, especially in young patients who may have difficulty verbalizing discomfort.